keszigabesz/Demo/README.md

 Find and open index.html in the dist folder
 ## **Bootstrap Site Building**
 *Bootstrap 4*
 Same site, this time with Bootstrap 4, instead of SCSS
+Open index.html
 ## **Bookstore**
 *Angular project*
 To run the application: